Kent570/gesture_play/README.md

 If you encounter any issues or need additional help, feel free to open an issue on our GitHub repository (https://github.com/Kent570/gesture_play).
 We are here to help!

 **Maintainers and Contributors**
+Gesture Play is actively maintained by a team of developers and contributors.
+Contributions are welcome!
+If you are interested in improving Gesture Play, pleas fork the repository and submit a pull request!